sr3888/GKC-Public-Repository/README.md

 ![Image 2](https://github.com/sr3888/GKC-Public-Repository/blob/master/animations%201.png)

 And import the package file inside for the animations.
+After import it, close and open unity, and all the animations are assigned automatically.